colehaus/colex/content/posts/why-opposition-pigovian-taxes/main.md

 title: Gas taxes for thee, but not for me
 subtitle: Why the popular opposition to Pigovian taxes?
 date: 2018-12-08
+edited: 2018-12-11
 tags: current events, pigovian taxes
 ---

 Paris and other French cities have recently been the site of large and heated (there were fires) protests.
-The most prominent symbol of the protests is the high-visibility [<abbr title="yellow vests">'gilets jaunes'</abbr>](https://en.wikipedia.org/wiki/Yellow_vests_movement) which all French motorists are required to own.
+The most prominent symbol of the protests is the high-visibility [<abbr title="yellow vests"><i>gilets jaunes</i></abbr>](https://en.wikipedia.org/wiki/Yellow_vests_movement) which all French motorists are required to own.
 This symbol is fitting for a series of protests that coalesced in opposition to an increase in the gas tax.
 While this protest (and any other protest) [isn't about a single grievance](https://www.nytimes.com/2018/12/06/world/europe/france-fuel-carbon-tax.html), it certainly seems to signify something about the popular opinion of gas taxes.

 These protests pair [somewhat uncomfortably]{.noted}[^hypocrisy] with the popular [march against climate change in Paris](https://www.independent.ie/world-news/thousands-march-in-paris-against-climate-change-37296183.html) just three months ago.